Carl Max Schultheiss: Career

 Schultheiss emigrated in May 1939 to the United Kingdom.
 He came in March 1940 to the United States, where he continued his activities.

-1951 he began to experiment with printing in color.
+In 1951, he began to experiment with printing in color.

-Carl Max Schultheiss was elected a member of the National Academy of Design in New York, was awarded with the John Taylor Arms Prize at the 29th Annual Exhibition of the Society of American Etchers.
-He exhibited his works in the Carnegie Museums of Pittsburgh, Art Institute of Chicago, and in the Library of Congress.
-In 1946 a solo exhibition of his works took place in the Corcoran Gallery of Art in Washington, DC.
+Schultheiss was elected a member of the National Academy of Design in New York City, and was awarded with the John Taylor Arms Prize at the 29th Annual Exhibition of the Society of American Etchers.

+He exhibited his works in the Carnegie Museums of Pittsburgh, the Art Institute of Chicago, and the Library of Congress.
+In 1946, a solo exhibition of his works took place in the Corcoran Gallery of Art in Washington, D.C.

+Personal life

+Schultheiss married Alice Trier in 1914.